Updated on 16 June 2021. Estimated reading time: over 12 minutes

 The right to be forgotten

-The Regulation states that the consent must be explicit before the collection of the data.
+The Regulation states that the consent must be explicit before data collection.

 It also explains that "the data subject shall have the right to withdraw his or her consent at any time," also known as "the right to be forgotten."